backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 > [!important]- You *can edit ASGs* after they have been created but you *cannot edit launch configurations*.
 You *can edit launch templates*.
 > So if you want your instances to use a new AMI and they are using launch configuration then you can just create a new launch configuration and update the ASG.

 - While creating an ASG we have to specify the subnets.
-Make sure you specify all the subnets.
+Make sure you **specify all the subnets**.
+Otherwise EC2 instances will only be balanced in the subnets provided and it won't be HA.

 > [!question]- What happens if a scaling activity causes me to reach my Amazon EC2 limit of instances?
 > Amazon EC2 Auto Scaling cannot scale past the Amazon EC2 limit of instances that you can run